actionitdev/pipeline/README.md

 The files to build the backup container has used part code from (https://github.com/schickling/dockerfiles) and (https://github.com/fradelg/docker-mysql-cron-backup)
 ### Usage
 The funciton of the backup container is making the backup of data and schema from mysql database and store it in AWS S3 bucket.
-The back up is achieved by using the `mysqldump` commond of MYSQL.
+The back up process is achieved by using the `mysqldump` commond of MYSQL.
+There are two back up process, one is for all the user data from the database.
+By using this one, developer can restore the whole website.
+The other one is the schema file which does not consist user data.
+By using this one, developer can restore an empty website.

 The envrionment variables:
 - `MYSQLDUMP_OPTIONS` mysqldump options (default: --skip-lock-tables --single-transaction)